KyleMit/docs/docs/core/diagnostics/debug-linux-dumps.md

 - **`-f|--name <output-filename>`**

   The file to write the dump to.
+Please ensure you have write access to the file path.
 Default is '/tmp/coredump.%p' where %p is the process ID of the target process.

 - **`-n|--normal`**